aczietlow/drupal-hipchat/README.txt

    browser.
 It sets HTTP_HOST and PHP_SELF, as required by Drupal.

 5. Your bot is now started and is trying to connect.

+6. Once your bot is connected, you can query it for more information:

+     <Morbus> YOUR_BOTNAME: help

+     <YOUR_BOTNAME>: Detailed information is available by asking for
+       "help <feature>" where <feature> is one of: Botagotchi, Drupal URLs, Factoids, Seen.

+     <Morbus> YOUR_BOTNAME: help Seen

+     <YOUR_BOTNAME> If someone asks "seen Morbus", the bot will report the
+       last time they've been seen, where, and what their last known message was.
+Directly addressing the bot will also allow the more complex syntax of "seen Morbus? seen d8uv?", "have you seen sbp?" and similar forms. * can be used as a wildcard, but only with a minimum of three other characters.
+A maximum of three results are displayed for any one request.

+   You can also go to http://www.SITENAME.com/bot/ for a web-based version of all the feature help available through the IRC syntax above.

 IRC API HOOKS